-A method for initial filling of the system and replacing water lost during servicing etc. is required (see fig. 14).
+A method for initial filling of the system and replacing water lost during servicing etc. has been provided.
 You should ensure this method of filling complies with the local water authority regulations.

 3A.6.7 LOW PRESSURE SEALED SYSTEM

 An alternative method of filling the system would be from an independent make-up vessel or tank mounted in a position at least 1 metre above the highest point in the system and at least 5 metres above the boiler (see fig. 5).